karttur/basin_extract_docs/_posts/2020/2020-10-17-basin-delineate-pydev-git-clone.markdown

 </figure>

 ![swithc_branch](../../images/github-switch-branch.png){: .pull-right}
 The forked repo has two branches.
 Change to the branch _dev_ by clicking the branch button, as illustrated to the right.
-The page for the _dev_ branch (below) tells you that _This branch is 1 commit ahead of main._

 With your own fork of the project _basin_extract_ you are ready to get a local clone and starting coding.
 You can then push your improved/customized code to your won fork, and then push